 San Francisco is renowned for its iconic landmarks.
 It’s a city instantly recognizable to most people in the western world, and beyond.
 But for all its well know landmarks most people know very little in terms of practical information.
 With over 18 million yearly visitors that is something, we hope to change.
 Our San Francisco Tourist guide will help you understand all the Basic San Francisco tourist information, so you can better plan your Trip.

 Of course, this one post can never be exhaustive, its intention is to just guide you through the basics to help you on your way.

 San Francisco is a remarkably small city, especially by USA Standards.
 Most of the City itself is nestled on the San Francisco peninsula.
-The total area being a tiny 7miles by 7 miles.
+The total area is a tiny 7 by 7 miles.
 This makes it a very convenient place to visit as most places of interest are fairly close to each other.

 Furthermore, of the 7×7 miles square, not a lot of it is of vast interest to tourists.
 Really the Tourist area of San Francisco is very small.
 Mainly concentrated Between Fisherman’s wharf and Union Square.
 The upper right-hand corner of the City.

 This is just a very quick rundown of the different districts see our Guide to the Districts here

 The Heart of the City.
 This is where all the action happens.
 Shopping, Restaurants, Hotels Its all here.
 Union Square is actually the small City plaza, but it commonly refers to the surrounding few blocks, full of hotels and shopping centers.
 Many Transport links pass through or terminate here.

 This Tourist hotspot is located at the north end of the Peninsular.
 Crammed full of amazing food and great attractions here is where all the fun happens.
 Although considered as a tourist trap, and that is kind of true, for the visitor to the city it still holds a lot of charm.